-The start of January always represents the start of a new chapter, and the opportunity to refocus, reset, and remind yourself what’s really important: your other half, of course, but also your needs in the relationship, and figuring out how you can make each other even happier with every day, week and month that passes.
+January is the beginning of a new chapter, and the opportunity to refocus, reset, and remind yourself what’s really important: your other half, of course, but also your needs in the relationship.
+It's a great opportunity to figure out how you can make each other even happier with every day, week and month that passes.

 1. Plan a Regular Date Night

-Buy each other a diary (kikki.K, Papier and Moleskine all do great ones that can be personalised) or build a shared online calendar, and block out regular dates to spend just the two of you – anything from a fancy meal out to a night at the cinema or a pub quiz.
-Why not start by picking your favourites from our list of winter date ideas, and then progress to Valentine’s Day dates and beyond?
+Buy each other a diary (Papier and Moleskine do great ones that can be personalised) or build a shared online calendar, and block out regular dates to spend just the two of you – anything from a fancy meal out to a night at the cinema or a pub quiz.
+Why not start by picking your favourites from our list of winter date ideas, but we also have date night ideas for every budget that's worth a look.

 Aim to step away from the screens at least once a day, and put your phone in another room or even in a box if you’re still tempted to peek.
 If it helps, there’s another hidden bonus to this resolution – blue light from smartphones and computer screens is thought to have a negative impact on the appearance of your skin, so you’ll be working on your relationship and giving your complexion a break simultaneously.